Short Answer

 Contract Snapshot

-This market resolves to Yes if Donald Trump is impeached and convicted by the U.S. Senate before January 20, 2029, provided he is the sitting President on the day the Senate votes.
-Otherwise, if this event does not occur by January 20, 2029, the market resolves to No, closing at 10:00am EST on that date.
-The outcome will be verified by the U.S. Senate.
+This market resolves to YES if the President of the United States is impeached and convicted by the U.S. Senate before January 20, 2029, provided the President is sitting in office the day the Senate votes.
+Otherwise, the market resolves to NO if this event does not occur by the deadline.
+The market closes early if the event occurs, or by January 20, 2029, at 10:00 AM EST, with outcomes verified by the U.S. Senate.

 Available Contracts